FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/Offline-first-techniques.md

 ### Introducing the Service Worker

-A Service worker give you power over the network. its a webworker that run seperately from your page. you register for a service worker like this, ginving the location of your service worker
+A Service worker give you power over the network. its a webworker that run seperately from your page. you register for a service worker like this, giving the location of your service worker

 `navigator.serviceWorker.register('/sw.js')`